 The well-known curriculum providers in SA include the following : (please do not go to the following providers before you have worked through the 7-step process to improve your homeschool)

-For providers of a Textbook approach (some of them supply individual subjects) :
+For providers of a formal Textbook (school at home) approach :

 For providers of Unit Studies approach materials (KONOS) and resources including some subjects supplied individually visit :